ernestofreyreg/react-setstate-connect/README.md

  to inject props and actions function from a redux-like state management construct.
 - `serverState`: Allows you to use the same state management construct on the server.
 Especially useful for server side rendering.

+**Version 3.0.0 BREAKING CHANGES**
+Version 3.0.0 adds some important breaking changes.

+- Previously all state and actions where merged and passed together in the components properties.
+In this version wrapped component will receive 2 props: state and actions.
+- Flow js type definitions where considerably improved.

-**Version 2.0.0 With Flow type definitions**
+**Version 2.1.0 With Flow type definitions**

-This version of `react-setconnect-state` includes flow definitions for the basic state manager construct.
+This version of `react-setconnect-state` includes flow type definitions for the basic state manager construct.

 ### How to use it: